Theo Numberi

-Theo Fillo Da Costa Numberi (born 1 September 2001) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Dewa United.
+Theo Fillo Bartolomei Dacosta Numberi (born 1 September 2001) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Dewa United.

 Club career

 Persipura Jayapura

 He was signed for Persipura Jayapura to play in Liga 1 in the 2019 season.
 Numberi made his first-team debut on 18 November 2019 as a substitute in a match against PSM Makassar at the Andi Mattalatta Stadium, Makassar.

 Dewa United

 Numberi was signed for Dewa United to play in Liga 1 in the 2022–23 season.
 He made his league debut on 25 July 2022 in a match against Persis Solo at the Moch.
 Soebroto Stadium, Magelang.